fantasyui-com/rebot/README.md

 - Configure Server
   * port: 8081
 - Validate configuration object using is-valid-object.
-  * fields: repository, commitMessage, isNpm
+  * fieldList: repository, commitMessage, isNpm
   * dropPacket: true
 - Check if this is a valid github repository using is-github-repo.
 - Ensure local availability of git repository using git-get.